Category Archives: Training

 New York is fast-paced and decisive – you either do your thing, or get out ‘da way.
 In SassyPants Aerial group classes, if you just stare at me waiting for Divine Inspiration, you lose your turn!

-My students here in NYC are a varied group for sure, and not lacking in the personality department (yeah, I’m looking at you, Tuesday 6:45).
-Some like to talk through everything before they approach the silks, some have to see it, and some just have to get up there and slog through it.
+My students here in NYC are a varied group for sure, and not lacking in the personality department (yeah, I’m looking at you, Monday 6:45).
+Some like to talk through everything before they approach the silks, some like to see group 1 do it first, and some just have to get up there and slog through it.

 When encountering something new, try this: